 One of the best ways to figure out a direction for your personal vows is to sit down and have a heartfelt talk with your fiancé(e) about your relationship, your feelings for each other, and your marriage goals.
 Discuss what you want your ceremony to feel like and how you’d like your relationship to be portrayed in front of friends and family.
 Talk about what makes your relationship yours.
 You might remind each other of special or defining moments in your relationship, or even come up with the very words you’ve been struggling to find.
 This conversation will not only help guide the focus of your wedding vows, but also verbalize each specific promise to each other.

 After your talk with your fiancé(e), find time to be alone and reflect on that conversation.
 Tackle the big questions, such as how he/she makes you feel, what inspires you about him/her, and how he/she has made a positive impact on your life.
 This is no easy task (hence why we recommend starting this process early), but once articulated, your responses will give you lots of material for your vows.
 A little bit of quiet meditation might just reveal the language you’ve been carrying deep in your heart.

 Wedding vows are, in essence, a list of promises that you make to your partner.
-Whether it’s loving him/her always or guaranteeing that you’ll do the dishes every Monday and Wednesday night, your vows should incorporate the promises you swear to uphold, and demonstrate the sacrifices you are willing to make as an equal half of your union.
+Whether it’s loving him/her always or guaranteeing that you’ll do the dishes every Monday and Wednesday night, your vows should incorporate every specific promise you swear to uphold, and demonstrate the sacrifices you are willing to make as an equal half of your union.